 The homestay was the most wonderful experience I did in Vietnam.The Homestay we did was a 2 and half day, staying in a house with the Black Hmong Tribe.
 The trek to the house I thought was alike about 2 hours walk, but it was 5 hours on the hot sunny day plus walking up the mountain.
 Fansipan is the mountain in SAPA.
 That is a mountain in Vietnam, the highest in Indochina, at 3,143 meters.

-With the honesty, you get a track with a Black Human woman and then get to stay with a one of the tribal family.
+With honesty, you get a track with a Black Human woman and then get to stay with one of the tribal families.
 They shared their dinner with the whole family and it was fabulous.
 It was truly magical to see the differences and similarities in our lives.
 The next day you get another long walk to a waterfall and then dine with family and breakfast.
-It was just a must do a thing if you go to Vietnam.
+It was just a must-do thing if you go to Vietnam.

 2. Ride the Hai Van Pass on a motorbike

 The Hai Van Pass has become famous.
 As it was featured in an episode of BBC Top Gear.
 It is a road that is between Hue and Hoi An.
 It is a must-do with motorbikes.
 As if you take one of the bus rides you will not get to stop and take in the amazing views you will be seeing.
 I had to ride as I was on the back of the motorbike as my brother was driving it so I did was just taking in the views as we climb up the mountain and descend from it.

 There are a few stops on the way that you need to take so leave early in the morning, so you can have time to stop.
 You will need to go to the elephant falls on the way.
 As it takes you about 6 to 8 hours with a few stops on the way to get to Hoi An.
 Give yourself a full day, so leave early.